 EHX Graphic Fuzz

-If you are wondering where the Big Muff Pi is, we have included it in our Best Distortion Pedals list, simply because Electro-Harmonix themselves consider it as a distortion unit.
-And so for this list, we went with the EHX Graphic Fuzz, a great transparent sounding unit.
+If you are wondering where the Big Muff Pi is, we have included it in our Best Distortion Pedals list, simply because Electro-Harmonix labels it as a distortion unit.
+And so for this list, we went with the EHX Graphic Fuzz, a versatile and transparent sounding unit.

 Fulltone 69 mkII

 Even with just two knobs, this pedal has surprising tone shaping capability, the 69 MKii's contour knob lets you tweak midrange, harmonics and sustain all at the same time, while the input bias knob lets you adjust the "woofiness" of the tone.
+To make the pedal easier to integrate into modern guitar rigs, the fuzz effect is a little bit tamer at lower gain settings when compared to other Germanium fuzz pedals.
+This way you can spice up your solo or crunch tones without completely changing the character.
 Although not as cheap as we hoped it would be, the fuzz 69 mkII is a worthy investment for those that want to create great fuzz tones.
-Fulltone makes one of the best Wah Pedals as well.
-Get the latest 69 mkII price & reviews at Amazon.com.

 Rotosound 1960s Fuzz Pedal Reissue

-To retain the sound of the original, the current production Rotosound Fuzz Pedal is still based on Germanium, using a pair of vintage stock Darlington transistors, which results in real classic sounding fuzz tones.
+To retain the sound of the original, the current production Rotosound Fuzz Pedal is still based on Germanium, using a pair of vintage stock Darlington transistors that result in real classic tones.
 It features essential knobs for adjusting the Fuzz or gain level, tone tweaking via the treble knob and level setting via the volume knob.
-Modern implements include quiet engage switch operation, robust construction and true bypass.
-Picky guitarists that are looking for new production pedals that remain vintage sounding will find the Rotosound 1960s Reissue Fuzz Pedal to be very appealing.
-Get the latest price & reviews at Amazon.com.
+Unfortunately you can't go high-gain crazy, but with its unique and transparent fuzz tone, you might find yourself inspired to make music instead of merely playing with the controls.

 Dunlop Jimi Hendrix Fuzz Face Mini